jinqizh/Graduation_Research/README.md

 # Graduation Research(About Disease Detection of the Retina)

- Abstract: This study used hard voting method of ensemble to detect disease of retina.
+ This study used hard voting method of ensemble to detect disease of retina.

  Environment: Used Google Colaboratory (Python 3.7.13, Tensorflow 2.8.2)

- Method: To Be Coutinue.

- Result: To Be Coutinue.
 ____
 Data from Kaggle's compete [Retinal OCT Images (optical coherence tomography)](https://www.kaggle.com/datasets/paultimothymooney/kermany2018)